MaxSteven/tree-tools/README.md

   ```

 ## tree_leafsize
-Python script to analyze a directory tree of files and create charts based on different criteria
+Python script to analyze a directory tree of files and create charts based on different criteria.

+#### Prerequisites

+Charts are made using [pygal](http://www.pygal.org).
+Install with `pip install pygal`.

 ```
 Usage: tree_leafsize.py [options]